 Inflammatory conditions, such as IBD, are chronic.
-So to help control your symptoms, RINVOQ should be taken exactly as
+So to help control your symptoms, RINVOQ should be taken exactly as prescribed by your doctor.

 Useful Resources for IBD

 The following external organisations provide a wealth of resources and information for people living with IBD.